Quezon Science High School: Facilities

-The school has facilities such as an E-library, a computer laboratory, a science laboratory and a speech laboratory.
-It has the classrooms of grades 7, 8 and 10 in the main building, a Senior High School building and the Grade 9 building, it also has a Multi-Purpose Building.
-The first floor of the main building consists of the director's and secretary's offices, the science lab, the computer lab, the activity area and the main faculty office.
-The second consists of the library, the speech lab, the classrooms of grades 7 and 8, and the guidance counselors office.
-The third floor was a makeshift dormitory before the other one was erected, it has the YKD office, Grade 10 classrooms, and it has a wide space area, sometimes considered as another activity area.
+The school has facilities such as an E-library, a computer laboratory, and a science laboratory.
+It has classrooms for grades 7, 8, and 10 in the main building, a Senior High School Building, and the Grade 9 building.
+It also has a Multi-Purpose Building.
+The first floor of the main building consists of the director's and secretary's offices, the science lab, the computer lab, the activity area and the main faculty office for junior high school.
+The second floor comprises the library, the classrooms for Grades 7 and 8, and the guidance counselor's office.
+The third floor was a makeshift dormitory before the other one was erected; it has the YFD office, Grade 10 classrooms, and it has a wide space area, sometimes considered as another activity area.
+The Grade 9 Building hosts the rooms for Grade 9, and the audio-visual room.
+The senior high school building has the classrooms for Grades 11 and 12.
+Behind the main building is the dormitory building, hosting the cafeteria and canteen rooms on the ground floor.
+Outside the dormitory is a seating area for eating.

 Dormitory

 It now has its own three-story dormitory, a project of Governor Suarez, boarding all the priority students from all over the province.
 The former dormitory is located at the third floor of the main building.
 It was officially opened in November 2014.